Have you ever wondered how to calculate cake recipes for odd shaped cake tins?

 - A large measuring cup

-In order for this technique to work, you must know how much batter will your cake recipe yield for a standard round tin.
-For example, if your recipe is for a 6 inch round cake, you will need to know much will the cake batter fill the 6 inch cake tin, i.e., whether it will fill half of the tin or all the way to ⅔ of it.
+For example, if the recipe you have is for a 6 inch round cake, you will need to know much will the cake batter fill the 6 inch cake tin, i.e., whether it will fill half of the tin or two thirds of it.
 Only if you know this will this calculation technique work.

-For instance, if your recipe normally fills two thirds of a single 6 inch round tin, you will need to fill it with water until it is two thirds full.
-Then, pour the water into a measuring jug.
-Note the measurement.
-In my example, my 6 inch cake pan fills 800 ml water.
+In my example, two thirds of my 6 inch cake pan fills 800 ml water.
 So, this is how much batter my recipe will yield.
 If my odd shaped cake pan requires more than 800 ml batter, I will have to scale up my recipe accordingly.

+Let's assume I wish to bake a dome shaped cake in a bowl shaped cake tin.
 To determine how much batter my dome-shaped tin requires, I fill it with water all the way until it is about ¾ inches to the rim.
 This is how much I want the cake batter to fill my cake tin.
 I then pour the water into a large measuring cup.
 In my example here, the dome-shaped bowl requires almost 1000 ml batter.
 This is more than the 800 ml for a 6 inch round tin.
 So I will have to scale up my recipe in order to have enough batter to fill my dome-shaped bowl.

 To calculate how much scaling is required, you can use this formula: